PhD (St. Michael's)

-Prof. Brittain is engaged in research on the ongoing tensions within the global Anglican Communion, Interfaith Partnerships, and Theological Responses to Disaster and Terrorism.
-In addition he continues to work on articles on Political Theology and on the writings of the early Frankfurt School on religion and theology.
+Prof. Brittain researches relations within the global Anglican Communion, Interfaith Partnerships, and Theological Responses to Disaster and Terrorism.
+In addition, he works on Political Theology and on the writings of the early Frankfurt School on religion and theology.
 He is currently developing a theological study of the concept of power, entitled Power and Powerlessness.

-Prof. Brittain is an expert in the use of qualitative field research in theology.
-As such, he is a member of the Ecclesiology and Ethnography network, and an alumnus of the Engaged Scholars Studying Congregations fellowship program.
+Prof. Brittain is engaged in qualitative field research in theology.
+As such, he is a member of The Network for Ecclesiology and Ethnography, and an alumnus of the Engaged Scholars Studying Congregations fellowship programme.
 He is also on the editorial boards of the book series Studies in Critical Research on Religion (Brill) and of the journal Critical Research on Religion (Sage).

-He is interested in supervising doctoral research projects on topics such as: Political Theology, Social Ethics, Church Conflict, Congregational Studies, Continental Philosophy of Religion, Religion and Disaster, and Anglican Theology.
+He is interested in supervising doctoral research projects in areas that include: Political Theology, Social Ethics, Church Conflict, Congregational Studies, Continental Philosophy of Religion, Religion and Disaster, and Anglican Theology.